IBAC takes its responsibility to look after the welfare of everyone involved in our work seriously. This includes protecting the welfare of witnesses.

 - produce documents or other things required by us

-- take an oath or an affirmation that your evidence will be truthful
+- take an oath or affirm your evidence will be truthful

 - answer all questions truthfully (it is an offence to give false or misleading evidence)

-- understand the welfare support available to you.
+- understand the welfare support that may be made available to you.

 Do you have to attend IBAC examinations?